Brockton police turning to public for help searching for missing 8-year-old girl

 Her family believes she walked out of their Ames Street apartment around 8 p.m.
 Monday.

-Anyone with information regarding her whereabouts is asked to contact police at 508-941-0200.
+Anyone with information regarding her whereabouts is asked to call Brockton police at 508-941-0200.

 (Copyright (c) 2020 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)